Pyroptosis: HIV and AIDS

 Recent studies demonstrate that caspase-1-mediated pyroptosis drives CD4 T-cell depletion and inflammation by HIV, two signature events that propel HIV disease progression to AIDS.
 Although pyroptosis contributes to the host's ability to rapidly limit and clear infection by removing intracellular replication niches and enhancing defensive responses through the release of proinflammatory cytokines and endogenous danger signals, in pathogenic inflammation, such as that elicited by HIV-1, this beneficial response does not eradicate the primary stimulus.
 In fact, it appears to create a pathogenic vicious cycle in which dying CD4 T cells release inflammatory signals that attract more cells into the infected lymphoid tissues to die and to produce chronic inflammation and tissue injury.

 It may be possible to break this pathogenic cycle with safe and effective caspase-1 inhibitors.
-These agents could form a new and exciting ‘anti-AIDS' therapy for HIV-infected subjects in which the treatment targets the host instead of the virus.
+These agents could form a new and exciting 'anti-AIDS' therapy for HIV-infected subjects in which the treatment targets the host instead of the virus.
 Of note, Caspase-1 deficient mice develop normally, arguing that inhibition of this protein would produce beneficial rather than harmful therapeutic effects in HIV patients.
-Recently, pyroptosis and downstream pathways were identified as promising targets for treatment of severe COVID-19-associated diseases.